niivu/resource-redirect-icon-themes/README.md

 * Download Windhawk from [windhawk.net](https://windhawk.net/) and install it.
 * Go to "Mods" in the upper right menu.
-* Find and install the "Resource Redirect" mod.
+* Find and install the Resource Redirect mod.

 ### Theme Selection

-After installing the "Resource Redirect" mod, you can select an icon theme from the mod's settings.
+After installing the Resource Redirect mod, you can select an icon theme from the mod's settings.
 The icon theme will be downloaded and applied, and you'll be prompted to clear the icon cache.
 Without clearing the icon cache, some icons may not update immediately.

+> [!NOTE]
+> By default, icons of folders with thumbnail previews aren't replaced.
+There
+> are two possible solutions:
+> * Enable the "Redirect all loaded resources" option in the Resource Redirect
+>   mod settings.
+> * Disable folder thumbnails in the Windows Explorer settings:
+>   * Press Win+R to open the Run dialog.
+>   * Type `control folders` and press Enter.
+>   * In the Folder Options window, go to the "View" tab.
+>   * Check the "Always show icons, never thumbnails" option.
+>   * Click "OK".

 ### Manual Theme Installation